dpekkle/Code-Examples/README.md

 Code-Examples
 =============

-Miscellaneous examples of my code.
+These are just some miscellaneous examples of my code.
+Most are for personal use.